-The level of award determined for incentive compensation grants under the plan are the maximum amounts the committee may choose to pay if the "two of three" target is achieved.
+The level of award determined for incentive compensation grants under the plan are the maximum amounts the committee may choose to pay if the two of three target is achieved.
 Payout of awards is a two-step process.
 No payment may be authorized if the target is not achieved.
 If the target is achieved, the committee considers whether it will exercise its discretion to reduce the amount of or eliminate the award for any named executive officer in light of factors the committee deems appropriate, including each officer's individual performance.
 Incentive bonuses under the plan are paid as soon as practical after payment of the award is authorized by the committee.

 Shareholders approved the Incentive Compensation Plan in May 2006.
 Because it was not available to the committee for grants in the first 90 days of 2006, the period of time in which performance targets must be established to qualify as performance-based compensation under Section 162(m), all cash bonuses paid to the named executive officers in 2006 were discretionary.
-See Base Salary and Annual Bonus, Page for information about cash bonuses.
+See Base Salary and Annual Bonus, Page 22 for information about cash bonuses.

 The committee made grants under the Incentive Compensation Plan in March 2007.
-In setting the amounts and performance targets for the grants, the committee considered the current salary and projected levels of variable compensation for 2007 of each eligible named executive officer, industry trends and internal company projections for premium grown and profitability.
-The committee set targets applicable to all 2007 grants under the Incentive Compensation Plan for the two variable performance goals of a 1.5 percent increase in gross direct written premium and a 1.5 percent increase in operating income for grants in the amount of \$400,000, \$300,000, \$150,000 and \$100,000 to Messrs.
-Schiff, Benoski, Stecher and Scherer, respectively.
-As one of the five highest compensated officers in 2007, Mr. Joseph is eligible to participate in the plan beginning in 2008.
-The company's performance versus these targets will be evaluated by the committee in early 2008 when performance data is available.
+In setting the variable performance targets and amounts for the grants, the committee considered the current salary and projected levels of variable compensation for 2007 of each eligible named executive officer, industry trends and internal company projections for premium grown and profitability.
+The targets established by the committee, applicable to all 2007 grants under the Incentive Compensation Plan, were a 1.5 percent increase in 2007 gross direct written premiums and a 1.5 percent increase in 2007 operating income.
+The committee also established award amounts of \$400,000 for Mr. Schiff, \$300,000 for Mr. Benoski, \$150,000 for Mr. Stecher and \$100,000 for Mr. Scherer.
+Mr. Joseph is eligible to participate in the plan beginning in 2008.
+The company's performance versus these targets will be evaluated by the committee in March 2008 after performance data is available.